 Accessibility in Romania

 As an EU country, Romania is required to uphold certain levels of accessibility.
-In practice, the availability and upkeep of accessible buildings and sidewalks varies widely across the country.
+The European Accessibility Act, which came into full effect in June 2025, harmonises accessibility standards across member states.
+In practice, the availability and upkeep of accessible buildings and pavements varies widely across the country.
 Generally speaking, larger cities will be easier to navigate.

 That being said, wheelchair users are still likely to face challenges when getting around in Romania.
-Some sidewalks are poorly maintained, and their cut curbs may be irregular.
-Drivers also sometimes park on sidewalks, blocking the way.
-If in need of a quick lift onto or off the sidewalk, wheelchair users will find that Romanian people are generally friendly and happy to assist.
+Some pavements are poorly maintained, and their cut curbs may be irregular.
+Drivers also sometimes park on pavements, blocking the way.
+If in need of a quick lift onto or off the pavement, wheelchair users will find that Romanian people are largely friendly and happy to assist.

 Public transport is only partially accessible, with buses being the best and sometimes only option for wheelchair users.
-All buses have lowered floors and are equipped with ramps.
-In Bucharest, the subway is unsuitable for most powered wheelchairs but can accommodate manual wheelchairs, while trams require passengers to climb several steps to board.
+All buses have lowered floors and are equipped with fold-out ramps at the centre doors, with one wheelchair securement space available on each bus.
+The city’s trolleybus network is largely accessible, and most of the trolleybus lines are wheelchair accessible and feature amenities similar to those of standard buses.

 LGBTQ+ in Romania